The Therapy Bot Becomes the Waiting Room

 An LLM can imitate pieces of the surface.
 It can summarize, empathize, ask reflective questions, produce cognitive-behavioral worksheets, suggest breathing exercises, and offer nonjudgmental language.
 Some of that may be helpful, especially as adjunct support.
 But the imitation of a therapeutic surface is not the same as the institution of care.

-Stanford researchers put the problem plainly in their 2025 study of AI mental-health tools.
+Jared Moore and colleagues put the problem plainly in their 2025 ACM FAccT paper on LLMs as replacement mental-health providers.
 They compared chatbot behavior against therapeutic expectations such as empathy, non-stigmatizing response, refusal to enable suicidal thoughts or delusions, and appropriate challenge when a patient's thinking needs reframing.
 They reported stigma toward some mental-health conditions and unsafe responses in scenarios involving suicidal ideation and delusional beliefs.

 That finding should be read as an interface warning.
 The danger is not only that the bot sometimes says the wrong sentence.
 It is that the entire interaction asks the user to treat fluent presence as care.
 Fluency lowers suspicion.
 Warmth lowers friction.
 Availability lowers the perceived need to seek a person.
 The system becomes believable because it performs concern in a form the user recognizes.